SUP Buying Guide

 After you have made your decision on what type of SUP you want (surfing, yoga etc) and the dimensions, the next decision is whether you want an inflatable or solid board.
 To make your decision a little easier you can base it upon 3 factors.

-Hard boards can be tricky to transport depending on your vehicle and they often they require roof racks and straps.
-Inflatables on the other hand can be deflated, rolled up and put into the trunk of your vehicle and even checked onto a flight.
+Hard board SUPs can be tricky to transport depending on your vehicle and they often they require roof racks and straps.
+Inflatable paddle boards on the other hand can be deflated, rolled up and put into the trunk of your vehicle and even checked onto a flight.

 A major factor in a lot of people’s decision to buy a paddle board is the price, particularly for beginners who aren’t sure if SUPing is for them.
-It is important to do your research and compare both boards and companies to get what’s right for you.
+It is important to do your research and compare both SUP boards and SUP companies to get what’s right for you.
 For a first SUP you wont need a crazy expensive board however, you don’t want to go cheap and sacrifice quality.
 Direct to consumer companies are a good option to get a paddle board for a reasonable price as there is no retail or distributor markup factored into the price!
+We've put together a comprehensive page all about paddle board price factors and considerations that's definitely worth a read before your buy a SUP.

 Buying a SUP for the first time can be tough because of all of the information out there but if you can narrow down your decision first by activity and then your needs from a board you will be on the right path.
 At Tower we are a bunch of SUPers, surfers and water lovers and like to help our customers get the right board for what they’re looking for, don’t hesitate to reach out to us and ask any questions you might have.
 The more research you do, the better equipped you will be to choose the right paddle board for you!